novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-95.md

 She held back and returned to the original topic.

-“I don’t know if I can do it, but I’ll try to ensure our company can use other companies’ copyrights and patents properly in the future.”
+“I don’t know if I have the authority, but I’ll try to ensure our company will use other companies’ copyrights and patents properly in the future.”

 Hearing that, Lee Hyun-woo just smiled.

 ‘That’s not an easy task.’

-Honestly, even Lee Hyun-woo finds it hard to confidently say he won’t infringe on others’ work in the future.
+Honestly, even Lee Hyun-woo finds it hard to confidently say he himself won’t infringe on others’ work in the future.

 For someone who has already lived in the future, everything was a resource.

-There would probably be moments of hesitation everywhere.
+There would probably be potential violations everywhere.

 Whether to attempt something based on ideas that came from others.